praw-dev/praw/docs/pages/getting_started.rst

 In addition to reddit's recommendations, it's nice to to add a link to the script's source (if available).

-Breaking down Redditor Karma by Subreddit
+Breaking Down Redditor Karma by Subreddit
 -----------------------------------------

-Now that we've established contact with reddit, it's time for the next step in our script to break down a user's karma by subreddit.
+Now that we've established contact with reddit, it's time for the next step in our script: to break down a user's karma by subreddit.
 There isn't a function that does this, but luckily it's fairly easy to write the python code to do this ourselves.